SanojRellen/Ablage/README.md

     ' Get the list of Datum nodes from the template XML Set templateDatumNodes = xmlDocTemplate.SelectNodes("//zinsfestlegungstage/Datum")
-    templateDatumCount = templateDatumNodes.Length

-    ' Get the zinsfestlegungstage node in the template to add/remove Datum nodes Set zinsfestlegungstageNode = xmlDocTemplate.SelectSingleNode("//zinsfestlegungstage")
+    ' Get the zinsfestlegungstage node in the template to remove Datum nodes if needed Set zinsfestlegungstageNode = xmlDocTemplate.SelectSingleNode("//zinsfestlegungstage")

-    ' Adjust the number of Datum nodes in the template to match the number of item nodes in the source If sourceItemCount > templateDatumCount Then
+    ' Check if the number of item nodes is less than 6 If sourceItemCount < 6 Then
-        ' Add additional Datum nodes
-        For i = templateDatumCount + 1 To sourceItemCount
-            Set newDatumNode = xmlDocTemplate.createElement("Datum")
-            zinsfestlegungstageNode.appendChild newDatumNode
-        Next i
-    ElseIf sourceItemCount < templateDatumCount Then
-        ' Remove extra Datum nodes
+        ' Remove extra Datum nodes in the template
-        For i = templateDatumCount To sourceItemCount + 1 Step -1
+        For i = 6 To sourceItemCount + 1 Step -1
             zinsfestlegungstageNode.removeChild templateDatumNodes.Item(i - 1)
         Next i
     End If

-    ' Now, re-select the Datum nodes since they may have been added/removed Set templateDatumNodes = xmlDocTemplate.SelectNodes("//zinsfestlegungstage/Datum")
+    ' Re-select the Datum nodes after deletion
+    Set templateDatumNodes = xmlDocTemplate.SelectNodes("//zinsfestlegungstage/Datum")

     ' Fill the Datum nodes with the corresponding dates from the source